nara256/mhz19_uart/README.md

   get co2 ppm.

 * int getTemperature()
-  get temperature (MH-Z10 hiding function?  this function is not support.)
+  get temperature (MH-Z10 hiding function?  this function do not support.)

 * int getStatus()
-  get ths MH-Z19 sensor status value (but I don't know what this value is. this function is not support, too.)
+  get ths MH-Z19 sensor status value (but I don't know what this value is. this function do not support, too.)

 * bool isWarming()
   check the MH-Z19 sensor is warming up.